 Establishing support networks, starting with close family members, is essential in mitigating the impact of epilepsy on individuals' lives.
-These networks provide invaluable emotional and practical support, helping individuals cope with the challenges associated with epilepsy (Taylor, R.S.2011).
+These networks provide invaluable emotional and practical support, helping individuals cope with the challenges associated with epilepsy (Taylor R.S, 2011).
 By fostering a supportive environment, individuals living with epilepsy can feel empowered to manage their condition effectively and lead fulfilling lives despite the challenges they may face (Long L et al., 2000).

-The Impact of Education on Epilepsy Knowledge

-Education plays a pivotal role in shaping societal attitudes and perceptions toward epilepsy.
-Individuals with higher levels of education are more likely to possess accurate knowledge about the condition and exhibit greater acceptance and understanding.
-Educational initiatives aimed at dispelling myths and misconceptions about epilepsy can contribute significantly to reducing stigma and fostering a supportive environment for individuals living with the condition (Smith A et al., 2015).

-Promoting Inclusivity and Accessibility
+f) Promoting Inclusivity and Accessibility

 Ensuring Equitable Access to Epilepsy Information and Support

 In order to effectively address knowledge gaps and combat stigma, it is essential to ensure equitable access to epilepsy information and support services (Baker, G.A.
 1999).
 This includes providing accessible and culturally sensitive educational materials, as well as establishing community-based support groups and resources for individuals affected by epilepsy (Elafros, M.A.
 2013).
-By promoting inclusivity and accessibility, we can empower individuals to seek the information and support they need to manage their condition effectively and lead fulfilling lives (Jones B et al., 2018).
+By promoting inclusivity and accessibility, we can empower individuals to seek the information and support they need to manage their condition effectively and lead fulfilling lives (Jones B et al., 2018).Therefore, our study underscores the critical importance of enhancing epilepsy awareness within society.

-Conclusion

-In conclusion, this study underscores the critical importance of enhancing epilepsy awareness within society.
 By addressing knowledge gaps, combating misinformation, and establishing support networks, we can empower individuals living with epilepsy to navigate their condition effectively and reduce the stigma associated with the disorder.
 Through concerted efforts to raise awareness and foster understanding, we can create a more inclusive and supportive environment for individuals living with epilepsy.

 II.AIM OF THIS STUDY

 Epilepsy, a multifaceted neurological condition with profound implications for patient well-being, remains relatively understudied in Lebanon.
 Our research adopts a multifaceted approach, probing both genetic factors contributing to epilepsy and social perceptions of the disorder within Lebanese communities.

+Therefore, we are focusing in our study on:

 Genetic Exploration:

-What is the incidence of epilepsy within the North region of Lebanon?
+Incidence of epilepsy within the North region of Lebanon

-What is the prevalence of the KCC2 polymorphism among individuals with epilepsy?
+Prevalence of the KCC2 polymorphism among individuals with epilepsy

-How do genetic variations identified through blood samples correlate with epilepsy manifestation and progression?

-KCC2 polymorphism has any relationship with other factors related to epilepsy ?
+KCC2 polymorphism and its relationship with environmental factors in epilepsy

-Social awareness about the disease:

-Do women exhibit higher levels of knowledge about epilepsy compared to men?

-Does higher educational attainment correspond to greater understanding of epilepsy?

-How prepared are individuals in various professions, such as teachers, nurses, and doctors, to respond to epileptic seizures effectively?

-Does employment in the medical field positively influence knowledge and attitudes toward epilepsy?
+Social Awareness of Epilepsy:

+Effect of educational level on the awareness of epilepsy

+Influence of various professions on misconceptions of epileptic seizures

-What is the accuracy of self-reported knowledge about epilepsy among individuals claiming familiarity with the condition?
+The accuracy of self-reported knowledge about epilepsy among individuals claiming familiarity with the condition

-Do individuals with relatives affected by epilepsy demonstrate heightened awareness and proficiency in managing the disorder?
+The reliability of individuals with relatives affected by epilepsy concerning heightened awareness and proficiency in managing the disorder

-To what extent do individuals' stated intentions to assist during epileptic seizures align with their actual actions in real-life scenarios?

-By addressing these questions, our study aims to advance understanding of epilepsy from both genetic and societal perspectives, with implications for tailored interventions and support services aimed at improving the lives of individuals affected by epilepsy in Lebanon.
+By addressing these questions, our study purpose to advance the understanding of epilepsy from both genetic and societal perspectives, with implications for tailored interventions and support services aimed at improving the lives of individuals affected by epilepsy in Lebanon.

 III.MATERIALS AND METHODS